Always On VPN deployment for Windows Server and Windows 10

 About this deployment

-The instructions in this deployment describe how to deploy Remote Access as a single tenant VPN RAS Gateway for point-to-site VPN connections, using any of the four scenarios mentioned below, for remote client computers that are running Windows 10.
-You also find in this deployment instructions for modifying some of your existing infrastructure for the deployment.
+The instructions provided walk you through deploying Remote Access as a single tenant VPN RAS Gateway for point-to-site VPN connections, using any of the four scenarios mentioned below, for remote client computers that are running Windows 10.
+You also find instructions for modifying some of your existing infrastructure for the deployment.
 Also throughout this deployment, you find links to help you learn more about the VPN connection process, servers to configure, ProfileXML VPNv2 CSP node, and other technologies to deploy Always On VPN.

 Always On VPN deployment scenarios: